Are you frustrated by Steam repeatedly failing to open? We’ve got the fix.

 - Launch Steam.

-If you’ve tried all the above fixes, then the problem may be more severe.
+If you’ve tried all the above, then the problem might be more severe.
 On the off chance that malware – specifically designed to interfere with how Steam operates – has infected your PC, we highly recommend running a malware removal tool such as Malwarebytes.
 Adware, trojans, viruses, worms, and spyware are known to affect how Steam launches.

 Download Malwarebytes here.
-Install the program and run a scan, allowing it to purge your system of any malware it picks up.
+Install the program and run a scan, allowing it to clean your system of any malware it picks up.